bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 {/$$}

 which will be approximately a 95% interval.
 This works really well.
-So when in doubt, just assume unequal variances
+So when in doubt, just assume unequal variances.
+Also, we present the formula for completeness.
+In practice, it's easy to mess up, so make sure to do `t.test`.

-Referring back to the previous chickWeight example, the violin plots suggest that considering unequal variances would be wise.
+Referring back to the previous `ChickWeight` example, the violin plots suggest that considering unequal variances would be wise.
 Recall the code is

+{line-numbers=off,lang=r}
 ~~~
 > t.test(gain ~ Diet, paired = FALSE, var.equal = FALSE, data = wideCW14)$conf
 [2,] -104.7 -18.30